objectiv/objectiv.io/docs/docs/tracking/react/how-to-guides/custom-components.md

 ```

 :::danger It doesn't work
-If we test this component you will quickly notice that the LocationStack of all Events will not contain the MediaPlayerContext entry.
+When testing this Component you will quickly notice that the LocationStack of all Events will not contain a MediaPlayerContext.
-Read further to find out why.
 :::

 Why aren't the Event Trackers detecting the MediaPlayerContextWrapper that is clearly there?